wso2/identity-apps/.changeset/shy-trainers-agree.md

 "@wso2is/console": patch
 ---

-Improve confirm password behaviour of composer
+Improve confirm password behaviour of the flow builder.